microsoft/ivy/doc/examples/number_theory.md

 Also, notice that we used an 'isolate' to help structure the proof.
 This allowed us to say in the 'with' clause that the proof of all the subgoals should apply the full definition of `dvds`.
-This is safe in terms of decidability because in the proof because the definition has no quantifiers, and we only apply `dvds` to ground terms.
+This is safe in terms of decidability because the definition has no quantifiers, and we only apply `dvds` to ground terms.